MARS-Group-HAW/esida-db/README.md

 > **Note**
 > The local development setup is recommended for using the Data Hub with own data sources.

-Make sure GDAL installed and Python 3 and the dependent packages are installed (`$ pip install -r requirements.txt` ).
+Make sure GDAL installed and Python 3 and the dependent packages are installed (`$ pip install -r requirements.txt`).
 Due to the Geo-Dependencies this might be complicated.
 It might be easier to use the [Anaconda](https://www.anaconda.com/) distribution, which should install GDAL as well.

-Make sure a PostGIS database is installed and accessable, in case you have installed Docker you can use PostGIS from the provided `docker-compose.yaml` file with: `$ docker-compose up -d postgis`.
+Make sure a PostGIS database is installed and accessible, in case you have installed Docker you can use PostGIS from the provided `docker-compose.yaml` file with: `$ docker-compose up -d postgis`.

 Copy the file `.env.example` to `.env` and make sure the PostGIS settings are correct: